Description

 Using this definition on our asset we see for example:

-• The historical 30 days volatility over 5 years of SPDR S&P Global Natural Resources ETF is 26.1%, which is higher, thus worse compared to the benchmark SPY (20.9%) in the same period.
+• Looking at the 30 days standard deviation of 26.1% in the last 5 years of SPDR S&P Global Natural Resources ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (20.9%)

 DownVol: